SudhaChandrikaY/SearchEngine/README.md

 ________________________________________
 **Setup and Usage**

 1. Clone the repository:
 2.	git clone:
 ```
 https://github.com/SudhaChandrikaY/SearchEngine.git
 ```
-  4.	cd SearchEngine
+3.	cd SearchEngine
-  5. Run the Search Engine:
+4. Run the Search Engine:
 Execute the application with:
-  6.	python app.py
+5.	python app.py
-  7. Search:
+6. Search:
-  o	Enter a search query when prompted. o	The program will output ranked results based on relevance.
+  	- Enter a search query when prompted.
+    - The program will output ranked results based on relevance.
 ________________________________________
 **Project Structure**